-The art of weather forecasting – from high tech to ants - SWI swissinfo.ch
+The art of weather forecasting – from high tech to ants

 Where once people relied on local folklore and observation, Swiss meteorologists now use satellites and supercomputers to analyse and predict the weather in what is a highly globalised science.

-Just how this change has come about and why we can never know too much in advance what the weather will do is the subject of the exhibition “The Weather, Sunshine, Lightening and Cloudbursts”, currently running at the National Museum Zurich.
+Just how this change has come about and why we can never know too much in advance what the weather will do is the subject of the exhibition “The Weather, Sunshine, Lightening and Cloudbursts”,external link currently running at the National Museum Zurichexternal link.

 2016 saw the driest December in 150 years, with some parts of the country experiencing no precipitation and forest fires in Ticino and Graubünden.
 But January brought a cold snap and long awaited snow.

 The weather remains unpredictable, yet our thirst for knowledge about it remains unquenched.
 Around one million people tune in for Swiss public television’s daily weather forecast.
-A weather app has been among in the top ten most downloaded apps for Switzerland.
+A weather appexternal link has been among in the top ten most downloaded apps for Switzerland.

-“I think many people are not aware about how much technology and science is behind the weather forecast they use every day,” Peter Binder, the director general of the Federal Office of Meteorology and Climatology MeteoSwiss, which helped set up the exhibition.
+“I think many people are not aware about how much technology and science is behind the weather forecast they use every day,” Peter Binder, the director general of the Federal Office of Meteorology and Climatology MeteoSwissexternal link, which helped set up the exhibition.

 We are standing in a room at the exhibition showing satellite images, precipitation radars and forecast models which help explain the current and coming weather conditions.
 To make accurate forecasts weather scientists rely on atmospheric movements on a global scale, using both data from Switzerland and abroad, amounting to more than ten million data sets a day.